 This course introduces and immerses students in three essential strands of leadership in outdoor education: environmental, experiential, and adventure-based education.
 We will go outside as much as weather permits, and we will engage directly in several outdoor activities, with a goal of students experiencing several different teaching models so that they may lead an outdoor lesson themselves by the end of the course.
 These activities do not lend themselves to makeup work, and as such, attendance each day is crucial.

 Course Delivery Method

-This course will be delivered using a combination of lecture and experiential formats.
+This course will be delivered using an interactive lecture format.

-Learner Objectives
+Learner Outcomes or Objectives

 This course is designed to enable students to do the following: